The Rev'd James Crockford

 - Fellow of the Royal Schools of Music.

 James Crockford grew up in Derbyshire and Kent, before reading Music at the University of Nottingham.
 He is a saxophonist and keyboardist, and aged 21 was awarded, with distinction, a Fellowship of the Royal Schools of Music.

 After working in church community projects and training in counselling, he came to Cambridge to read Theology at Trinity Hall, whilst training for ordination at Ridley Hall.
 James served in parish ministry in Crayford on the edge of south-east London, before moving to be Associate Vicar of the University Church of St Mary the Virgin, Oxford and Honorary Chaplain at Magdalen College, Oxford.

 James is currently engaged in doctoral study on Augustine of Hippo’s poetics, and supervises undergraduates in doctrinal theology.
-He writes and researches on the relation of music and theology, liturgical history, performative hermeneutics, and theo-textual theory.
+He writes and researches on the relation of theology and the arts, and reviews books on music for Theology journal.

 James leads the Chapel team and coordinates the College’s team of Welfare Tutors.
 He is often assisted by Pippy the Beagle, who enjoys getting to know students and staff, and distracting them from workloads and worries!

 Dog-walking with his beagle, hiking the Camino de Santiago, swimming, jazz, gardening, reading.

 Publications, links and resources

 - Crockford, J. (2022), Contested memorials and the discipleship of Christian memory, International Journal for the Study of the Christian Church 22(2), July 2022, pp 97-110.